-1 be responsible for identifying patents for which a license may be required by an Accellera standard or for conducting inquiries into the legal validity or scope of those patents that are brought to its attention.

-5 Accellera is the sole entity that may authorize the use of Accellera-owned certification marks and/or trade- marks to indicate compliance with the materials set forth herein.
+Accellera is the sole entity that may authorize the use of Accellera-owned certification marks and/or trademarks to indicate compliance with the materials set forth herein.

-10 Authorization to photocopy portions of any individual standard for internal or personal use must be granted by Accellera, provided that permission is obtained from and any required fee is paid to Accellera.
-To arrange for authorization please contact Lynn Bannister, Accellera Systems Initiative, 8698 Elk Grove Bldv Suite 1, #114, Elk Grove, CA 95624, phone (916) 670-1056, e-mail lynn@accellera.org.
+Authorization to photocopy portions of any individual standard for internal or personal use must be granted by Accellera, provided that permission is obtained from and any required fee is paid to Accellera.
+To arrange for authorization please contact Lynn Garibaldi, Accellera Systems Initiative, 8698 Elk Grove Bldv Suite 1, #114, Elk Grove, CA 95624, phone (916) 670-1056, e-mail lynn@accellera.org.
 Permission to photocopy portions of any individual standard for educational classroom use can also be obtained from Accellera.

-15 Suggestions for improvements to the SystemRDL 2.0 Specification are welcome.
-They should be sent to the SystemRDL email reflector
+Suggestions for improvements to the SystemRDL 2.0 Specification are welcome.
+They should be sent to the SystemRDL email reflector systemrdl@lists.accellera.org

-systemrdl@lists.accellera.org

-20

-25

-30

-25

-55

-40

-45

-50

-55